 Action - what are you planning to do Who does this action impact?
 Key indicator to meet Impacts and how sustainability will be achieved?
-Cost linked to the action To increase the support for all children in Games lessons, particularly those with additional needs - employing an extra Teaching Assistant Employ extra Teaching assistant to ensuring there are two members of staff teaching every Games lesson Children - they get far more support than if a single person was teaching the lessons 1, 2, 4 and 5 Providing additional support to all students is essential for creating a more inclusive learning environment.
-When two adults are involved in the assessment process, it leads to greater accuracy, allowing us to fine-tune our lessons to better address the specific needs of each child.
+Cost linked to the action To increase the support for all children in Games lessons, particularly those with additional needs - employing an extra Teaching Assistant to support the learning of PE for SEN children.
+SEN TA for Games lessons for inclusivity Children - SEN children get a sports TA to support them throughout the lessons get far more support than if a single person was teaching the lessons 1, 2, 4 and 5 Providing additional support to certain students is essential for creating a more inclusive learning environment.
+When two adults are involved in the assessment process, it leads to greater accuracy, allowing us to fine-tune our lessons to better address the specific needs of certain children.
 Students with Special Educational Needs (SEN), those with English as an Additional Language (EAL), Pupil Premium (PP) recipients, and High Achieving (HA) students benefit from this approach as they receive tailored support to reach the lesson objectives, ensuring that no one is left behind while simultaneously offering more challenging opportunities for those who excel.
-The overall standard of performance in our aames Iessons sees continuous improvement due to the invaluable input from multiple adults.
+The overall standard of performance in our games lessons sees continuous improvement due to the invaluable input from multiple adults.
 This collaborative effort results in a more enriched and effective learning experience for our students, ultimately enhancing their skills and understanding of the subject matter.
 Having two adults means that 2 matches in a number of sports can be facilitated.
 This maximises the utilisation of the pitch and in turn, means there is no need for children to be waiting for a turn in a match.